johnmambo/RSA-Factoring-Challenge/README.md

 # RSA-Factoring-Challenge

-##Task o
+## Task 0
-###factorize as many numbers as possible into a product of two smaller numbers
+### factorize as many numbers as possible into a product of two smaller numbers